Bijli Mahadev Trek

 Arrive at the Indiahikes Jungle Line Campus at Manali.
 Drive to Kot Village, trek to Borsu Forest campsite

-Indiahikes will arrange pick-up from Beas Bridge, Manali but the cost of it has to be borne by trekkers.
-It will cost Rs 1,000 for a 5-6 seater vehicle (non-AC vehicles).
+Indiahikes will arrange pick-up from Beas Bridge, Manali at 6 AM.
+But the cost of it has to be borne by trekkers.
+The cost for this pick-up is ₹300 (additional 5% GST) one-way per trekker.
+These are non-AC vehicles.
+Please pre-book your transport through the dashboard before your trek.

 Day 2

 Trek from Borsu Forest campsite to Shildhar.
-Sunset trek to Bijli Mahadev, and back to Shildhar
+Trek to Bijli Mahadev, and back to Shildhar.
+Reach Karate by 6 PM.

 IMPORTANT POINTS